Minesweeper-1/HQC-Team-Minesweeper-1/README.md

-﻿Refactoring Documentation for Project “Minesweeper-1”
+Refactoring Documentation for Project “Minesweeper-1”
 ------------------------------------------------------
 This document describes the steps in the refactoring of the team project "Minesweeper-1" in the Telerik Academy JavaScript UI & DOM course 2015

 ------------------------------------------------------
 1. Redesigned the project structure: Team "Minesweeper-1"
 	- Renamed the namespace `Mini` to `Minesweeper`